ansys/pyaedt/doc/source/EDBAPI/LayerData.rst

 EDB layer classes
 =================
-These classes are the containers of layer and stackup manager of EDB API-.
+These classes are the containers of the layer and stackup manager of the EDB API.

 .. code:: python